thatwist/codefastdieyoung/content/posts/what-output-mode-in-spark-struct-really-means.md

 provide some facts that are rather unclear from documentation and api but available only when looking into code

 -   (first, ref to table in spark docs)
--   if no aggregations - Update <=> Append, Complete is not available if no aggregations
+-   if no aggregations - Update &lt;=&gt; Append, Complete is not available if no aggregations
 -   !outputMode param in flatMapGroupsWithState - has no real effect, just semantics + UnsupportedOperationChecker
 -   watermark should be available on grouping expression for aggregates (but not flatMapGroups as it is not really an aggregate)
 -   watermark should be availeble in child of groupby for \*mapgroupswithstate